Tuesday, July 7, 2020

 The same can be said of Lora's view of nuns whom she seems to particularly dislike.
 In a flashback to her beginning high school Lora notes, "Many of the nuns who taught us had degrees from England and Europe.Our French maestra had a degree from the Sorbonne University, in Paris, and the Sister who taught English had graduated from Oxford University, in England.
 They were scholars, and, if I may say so, not as humble as you might imagine a nun to be."
 Lora describes the nuns clothing as "dressed head to toe in medieval habits."
 Paterson employs a trope common in literature, that of the mean, heartless nun.
 In this novel, the messages are clear: rich people are arrogant and religious people are uncaring, old fashioned and lacking in humility.
 Perhaps in light of current events, these are today's "acceptable biases"?

 Paterson's Epilogue, where Lora as an adult describes her life in very positive terms, encourages young readers not to judge her country.
 "My country is not perfect, but then is yours?"
 The question seems to suggest that communism is simply another form of government with good and bad points.
 But is it?
-History from the 20th century shows that this is not so.
+History from the 20th century shows that this has not been the experience of anyone living under communist rule.

 Book Details: